Statutes

 2. Invitations to the World Conference shall be sent to every member at least six months prior to the World Conference.

-3. Proposals from Board Members and Members shall be submitted to the Executive Committee at least two months before the World Conference
+3. Proposals from Board Members and Members (motions) shall be submitted to the Secretary General at least two months before the World Conference

 4. Members shall inform the Executive Committee of the number of delegates they propose to send no later than two months before the World Conference